RTPeat/GitPresentation/PITCHME.md

 @ul
 - Everything in Git is check-summed before it is stored
-- Internally everything is reffered to by that checksum, not a filename
+- Internally everything is referred to by that checksum, not a filename
 - You can't lose information in transit or have a file corrupt without Git knowing about it
 @ulend